18F/handbook/pages/general-information-and-resources/employee-resources-policies/supporting-deaf-hoh-colleagues.md

 * Practice ASL.
 Signing and/or spelling shows you are making an effort.
 * Facial expressions, body language, and the chat are all non-verbal ways to add context and color to the meeting conversation — use them!
 * When working with Deaf and/or Hard of Hearing colleagues, don’t focus on *what* they are (Deaf), focus on *who* they are.

+## Hosting accessible meetings

+When we host a large meeting, we'll often record it so that people can watch after-the-fact if they can't attend live.

+We need both the meeting itself and the recording to be fully accessible.
+That means making sure that ASL interpreters are highlighted in the recording, so that a Deaf or Hard of Hearing person can watch the ASL interpretation along with the recorded meeting.

+Here's a guide to faciliating an accessible meeting:

++ Zoom's [Spotlight feature](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0066300) allows the facilitator to spotlight ASL interpreters.
++ On the day of the meeting, join the Zoom room 10 to 15 minutes early.
+Chat with the interpreters, captioners, and speakers/preserter to make sure all have what they need.
++ Make interpreters co-hosts of the meeting.
+This allows the interpreters to pin Deaf participants during the meeting.
+It also allows them to Spotlight themselves.
++ During the meeting, the facilitator needs to Spotlight each speaker when they begin presenting, and un-Spotlight each speaker after they are done.
++ During the meeting, the facilitator needs to keep their Zoom set to Speaker view.
+Switching to Gallery view will affect the recording and ASL interpreters will show up as tiny thumbnails, instead of Spotlighted.